So you’re 39 weeks pregnant and you’ve heard that walking can help induce labor?

 Does walking help you dilate?

-With the help of gravity, the weight of the baby will be putting a lot of pressure on the cervix.
-In theory, this can put enough force on the cervix to make it start dilating.
+In theory, with the help of gravity, the weight of your baby can put enough force on the cervix to make it start dilating.

 So if you want to try it for yourself, speak with your doctor on how you should go about it.

-If you aren’t very active, I suggest that you start by walking for 20 minutes a day, four times per week.
-Similar to the protocol I published on running after pregnancy.
+However, if you aren’t very active, I suggest that you start by walking for 15-20 minutes a day, four times per week.

-As you begin to feel comfortable, start increasing the time that you are walking.
+As you begin to feel comfortable, start increasing the time that you walk.

-With that said, I don’t recommend that you go for very long aimless walks in the hopes of inducing labor.
+With that said, I don’t recommend that you go for a very long walk in the hopes of inducing labor.

 Because It’s important that you don’t completely fatigue yourself needlessly.
 You will need your energy for when you do go into labor.